Move to content

 Transportation to Pietarsaari

-The nearest airport is Kokkola-Pietarsaari airport.
-Travel time from the airport to Pietarsaari centre by car is approximately 30 min.
+The closest airport is the Kokkola-Pietarsaari airport.
+Travel time from the airport to Pietarsaari centre by car or taxi is approximately 30 min.
+Do notice that you might need to book the taxi in advance.

 For train connections, see Welcome on a journey together with us – VR.